 Creating N scale model train layouts is an extraordinary hobby and one that you can find a ton of hours of enjoyment in!

-With that in mind, the N scale trains are probably the third most popular model after HO and O gauge trains.
-So if you’ve never heard about the N scale before, OR, maybe you’re already an N scale enthusiast and just want to find out more, scroll down to find out why it might be perfect for you!
+With that in mind, the N scale or N gauge trains are probably the third most popular model after the HO model train and O gauge trains.
+So if you’ve never heard about the N scale model trains before, OR, maybe you’re already an N gauge enthusiast and just want to find out more, scroll down to find out why it might be perfect for you!

 What scale is N scale?